Wedding Coordinator Career Info

 |Key Skills||Strong organizational, communication, customer-service, negotiation, problem-solving, business, and marketing skills; proficiency in database and budgeting software; familiarity with social networking|

-Sources: American Association of Certified Wedding Planners, U.S. Bureau of Labor Statistics, PayScale.com
+Sources: American Association of Certified Wedding Planners, U.S. Bureau of Labor Statistics

 Wedding coordinators, also known as wedding planners or bridal consultants, are specialized event planners who focus solely on the logistics and details of wedding ceremonies and receptions.
 They may assist couples in everything from picking a venue to choosing a color scheme for decorations and attire.
 Typically, a wedding coordinator will work with a couple for the entire duration of their wedding planning process.

-Event planners usually work for private companies, and about one in ten of these professionals were self-employed in 2014, according the U.S. Bureau of Labor Statistics.
+Event planners usually work for private companies, and about 8% these professionals were self-employed in 2018, according the U.S. Bureau of Labor Statistics.
 Wedding coordination can be hectic and demanding, but also very rewarding as planners help couples create their dream wedding.
 Coordinators are in greater demand during peak wedding season in the spring and summer and may work long hours during this period.

 Step 1: Attend a Training Program